NF-eBOT/minner/README.md

 # Minner - Web Scraper
-Minner is a easy way to make any web scraper for data-mining, builded in C++14, with only one shared library, libcurl.
-Have log messages with slack and terminal.
+Minner is an easy way to make any web scraper for data-mining.
+Builded in C++14, with only one shared library, libcurl.
+With log messages through slack and terminal.

-In original version (some parts are still), this scraper is only a service for NF-eBOT, but now, my objective is refactor this project to make more peoples use this.
+In original version (some parts are still), this scraper is only a service for NF-eBOT, but now, my objective is to refactor this project to make more people use this.

 Make fork and refactor for your situation.